-We are providing you this proxy statement in connection with the solicitation of proxies by our board of directors to be voted at the 2016 Annual Meeting of Stockholders and at any adjournments thereof.
-The Annual Meeting will be held at Le Méridien hotel, 333 Battery Street, San Francisco, CA 94111 on Thursday, May 19, 2016, at 9:30 a.m., local time.
+We are providing you this proxy statement in connection with the solicitation of proxies by our Board of Directors to be voted at the 2017 Annual Meeting of Stockholders (the "Annual Meeting") and at any adjournments thereof.
+The Annual Meeting will be held at Le Méridien hotel, 333 Battery Street, San Francisco, CA 94111 on Friday, June 2, 2017, at 9:30 a.m., local time.

 We provide our stockholders with access to proxy materials on the Internet instead of mailing a printed copy of the materials to each stockholder.
-A Notice of Internet Availability of Proxy Materials will be mailed to our stockholders on or about April 4, 2016.
+A Notice of Internet Availability of Proxy Materials will be mailed to our stockholders on or about April 17, 2017.
 As of that date, stockholders will have the ability to access the proxy materials on the website referred to in the notice or request a printed set of proxy materials be sent by following the instructions on the notice.

-When we use the terms "Artisan Partners Asset Management", "Artisan", the "Company", "we", "us" and "our" in this Proxy Statement, we mean Artisan Partners Asset Management Inc., a Delaware corporation and, unless the context otherwise requires, its consolidated subsidiaries.
+When we use the terms "Artisan Partners Asset Management", the "Company", "we", "us" and "our" in this Proxy Statement, we mean Artisan Partners Asset Management Inc., a Delaware corporation and, unless the context otherwise requires, its consolidated subsidiaries.
 "You" refers to the holders of our common stock.

-Matters to be Voted on at our Annual Meeting
+Matters to be voted on at the Annual Meeting

-Proposal Board Recommendation Vote Required Election of Directors FOR each nominee Plurality of the votes present in person or by proxy Advisory Vote to Approve 2015 Executive Compensation FOR Majority of the votes present in person or by proxy Advisory Vote on Frequency of Executive Compensation Advisory Vote Every THREE years Majority of the votes present in person or by proxy Approval of the Amended and Restated Artisan Partners Asset Management Inc. Bonus Plan FOR Majority of the votes present in person or by proxy Ratification of the Appointment of PricewaterhouseCoopers LLP as our Independent Registered Public Accounting Firm for the Fiscal Year Ending December 31, 2016 FOR Majority of the votes present in person or by proxy
+Proposal Board Recommendation Vote Required Election of Directors FOR each Plurality of the votes present in person nominee or by proxy Ratification of the Appointment of PricewaterhouseCoopers LLP as our Independent Registered Public Accounting Firm for the Fiscal Year Ending December 31, 2017 FOR Majority of the votes present in person or by proxy